 Since I was a kid, I’ve been interested in how biological systems learn & process information; and I’ve been keen to replicate this in machines.
 I studied Neuroscience BSc at UCL & absolutely loved it.

 But, towards the end of my BSc, I became increasingly worried about climate change (I’m now terrified by climate change).
 I couldn’t see how to solve climate change using neuroscience, so I said goodbye to neuroscience.

-I had been excited by filmmaking since my teens so it seemed natural to try to make a living making environmental films.
+I had been working on films since my teens (as a hobby) so it seemed natural to try to make a living making environmental films.
 I had a lot of fun working on a wide variety of films; but it turned out to be almost impossible to make a living making environmental films.

-During my PhD, I also became fascinated by getting kids excited about engineering (by doing “making” workshops); and in open-science.
+During my PhD, I also became fascinated by getting kids excited about engineering (by running “making” workshops).
+I also fell in love with open-science.

 However, the last paper I wrote during my PhD showed that there really isn’t much good evidence that disaggregated energy bills encourage people to save energy.
 This was very disappointing because, by this point in my life, I was convinced that I had to focus my career on reducing greenhouse gas emissions as fast as possible.
 So I decided to shift my focus away from disaggregation.

 In late-2016, as part of my research into what to work on next, I sent an email to a researcher at DeepMind asking for his opinions on how best to mitigate climate change using computer science.
-I was extremely fortunate that this email exchange led to me entering the DeepMind recruitment process with the result that I landed a job on DeepMind’s Energy team.
-I’m beyond excited to get this job because this is probably my best chance to have real-world impact on mitigating climate change using artificial intelligence!
+I was extremely fortunate that this email exchange led to me entering the DeepMind recruitment process with the result that I landed a job at DeepMind, working on energy problems.
+I thoroughly enjoyed my time at DeepMind but, unfortunately, I didn’t feel like I was able to have much climate impact in my role.